waggle-sensor/computer_vision/README.md

 **Figure 5:** An example of a 640x480 frame from the Caltech data set.

 The folder ```positive``` contains all the windows containing pedestrians, extracted from the raw images and resized to 64x128 for training purposes. ```positive_unscaled``` contains the same images, just not resized.
 The former is useful for training, the latter is useful for computing feature pyramids (described later).
+Note that we filter some of the positives, as it has been found that samples that are too small (say less than 50 pixels in height) become too distorted to be useful for training.

 ![Frame](/readme-images/pedestrian.png)